 The Graduate Diploma in Teaching English as a Second Language is a 36-unit program of study offered by the College of Humanities, Arts and Social Sciences.
 The course is designed to be completed in one year of full-time study, or the equivalent part-time study.

 Applicants must normally hold an approved Bachelor degree from an approved tertiary institution.
-However, the Faculty Board may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.
+However, the Dean (Education) may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.

 This course aims to: